 An income-based loan is a personal loan that is ideal for people who either have little or not-so-great credit.
-Instead of focusing on your credit score, you can get one of these loans by having enough income to repay it.
+Instead of focusing on your credit score, you can get one of these personal loans by having enough income to repay it.
 The logic is relatively simple: If you have a job, income-based lenders are more likely to have funds available to repay the loan.
-Additionally, approvals can come easier and faster with these types of loans.
+Additionally, approvals can come easier and faster with these types of personal loans.

 Origination Fees For a Loan Based on Income

 Regardless of the loan amount, many personal loans incur an origination fee.
 Also known as an Underwriting fee, an origination fee compensates the lender for the loan processing.
 This includes handling the application, preparing legal documents, and other office-related expenses.
-Origination fees can come attached to a loan agreement at a fixed or Variable rate that depends on the loan amount.
+Origination fees can be attached to a loan agreement at a fixed or Variable rate that depends on the loan amount.
 Typically, origination fees range anywhere from 1%-8%.

 While these profitable origination fees were mandatory parts of loans like mortgages in the past, today’s creditors will apply origination fees to auto loans, private student loans, and personal loans as they see fit.
-When creditors choose to waive them, they will make money on loans in other ways.
+When creditors choose to waive them, they will make money on personal loans in other ways.
 For example, if your loan doesn’t have an origination fee, you will most likely have a higher interest rate than a personal loan that does have one.

 One loan guaranteed to have an origination fee is a federal student loan.
 The amount of the fee depends on the type of loan it is.
 Direct subsidized and unsubsidized loans and Direct PLUS loans (for parents of students) can range from 1% to 4.3%.